-International Article Numbers, formerly EAN (European Article Numbers) are 13-digits long.
+International Article Numbers, formerly EAN (European Article Numbers), are 13 digits long.
 They are used worldwide on all retail products, excluding books and magazines.
 They are the most widely used barcodes globally.
 The USA and Canada prefer UPC-A (Universal Product Codes) barcodes.
-In Australia, EAN-13 is probably the barcode you need for selling retail products in Australia.
+In the UK, EAN-13 is probably the barcode you need for selling retail products in the UK.

-The EAN-13 is number is encoded into a barcode image.
-When the barcode is scanned into store systems, price and inventory data related to your product is recorded by the retailer.
+The EAN-13 number is encoded into a barcode image.
+When the barcode is scanned into store systems, price and inventory data related to your product are recorded by the retailer.
 A different EAN-13 number, therefore, is required for each unique product(SKU).
 Click Here to purchase EAN-13 barcodes.

 12-digit UPC Barcodes are used predominantly in the USA and Canada on all retail products, except for books and magazines.
 If you are selling in the US or Canada, you may want to use a UPC-A code rather than an EAN-13 code.
 Click Here to purchase UPC-A barcodes.